-7 6 5 4 3 2 1 0 RESE RVED FIFO_ALM PLL_ALM LINK_ALM REALIGNED_A LM NCO_ALM CLK_ALM R/W -0x0 R/W-0x1 R/W-0x1 R/W-0x1 R/W-0x1 R/W-0x1 R/W-0x1
+U 7 6 5 4 3 2 1 0 RESERVED FIFO_ALM PLL_ALM LINK_ALM REALIGNED_A LM NCO_ALM CLK_ALM R/W-0x0 R/W-0x1 R/W-0x1 R/W-0x1 R/W-0x1 R/W-0x1 R/W-0x1

-表 7-89.
+表 7-145.
 ALM\STATUS Register Field Descriptions

-Bit Field Туре Reset Description 7:6 RESERVED R/W 0x0 5 JESE condi 0x1 FIFO overflow/underflow alarm: This bit is set whenever an active JESD204C lane FIFO experiences an underflow or overflow condition.
+Bit Field Туре Reset Description 7:6 RESERVED R/W 0x0 5 FIFO_ALM R/W 0x1 FIFO overflow/underflow alarm: This bit is set whenever an active JESD204C lane FIFO experiences an underflow or overflow condition.
 Write a '1' to clear this bit.
 To inspect which lane generated the alarm, read FIFO_LANE_ALM.
 4 PLL_ALM R/W 0x1 PLL Lock Lost Alarm: This bit is set whenever the PLL is not locked.
 Write a '1' to clear this bit.
 3 LINK_ALM R/W 0x1 Link Alarm: This bit is set whenever the JESD204C link is enabled, but is not in the data encoder state (for 8B/10B modes).
 In 64B/66B modes, there is no data encoder state, so this alarm will be set when the link first starts up, and will also be set if any event causes a FIFO/serializer realignment.
 Write a '1' to clear this bit.
 2 REALIGNED_ALM R/W 0x1 Realigned Alarm: This bit is set whenever SYSREF causes the internal clocks (including the LMFC/LEMC) to be realigned.
 Write a '1' to clear this bit.
-1 NCO_ALM R/W 0x1 Not used for ADC08DJ5200RF.
-0 CLK_ALM R/W 0x1 Clock Alarm: This bit can be used to detect an upset to the internal JESD204C clocks.
-This bit is set whenever the internal clock dividers for the A and B channels do not match.
-Write a '1' to clear this bit.
+1 NCO_ALM R/W 0x1 NCO Alarm: This bit can be used to detect an upset to the NCO phase.
+This bit is set when any of the following occur: The NCOs are disabled (JESD_EN=0).
+The NCOs are synchronized (intentionally or unintentionally) Any phase accumulators in channel A do not match channel B. Write a '1' to clear this bit.
 Refer to the alarm section for the proper usage of this register.
-Note: After power-on reset or soft-reset, all alarm bits are set to '1.'
-Note: When JESD_EN=0, all alarms (except CLK_ALM) are undefined.
-It is recommended that the user clears the alarms after setting JESD_EN=1.